fluent/fluent-plugin-kafka/README.md

     <match *.**>
       @type kafka_buffered

       # Brokers: you can choose either brokers or zookeeper.
+If you are not familiar with zookeeper, use brokers parameters.
       brokers             <broker1_host>:<broker1_port>,<broker2_host>:<broker2_port>,.. # Set brokers directly
       zookeeper           <zookeeper_host>:<zookeeper_port> # Set brokers via Zookeeper zookeeper_path      <broker path in zookeeper> :default => /brokers/ids # Set path in zookeeper for kafka